 SALADS SAVE YOU TIME AND MONEY

-A bit of batch-cooking will provide you with a week’s worth of salads, ready to grab and go.
+A bit of batch-cooking will provide you with a week’s worth of meals ready to grab and go.

 SALADS CALL FOR MINDFULNESS

-Just by nature of the crunch, the spearing of leaves with forks, and the collecting little bits of tasty topping.
+Mindful eating can be created by just the nature of the crunch, the spearing of leaves with forks, and the collecting of little bits of tasty topping.

 SALADS SUPPORT LOCAL FARMERS

-Focusing on the quality and source of your food can help simplify your life and also support local farmers and artisans stay in business.
+Focusing on the quality and source of your food can help simplify your life and support local farmers and artisans.

 So how can I make eating one salad a day a real, lasting habit?